Tā tātou atarua – Our vision

 Tono mai ināianei - Apply now

-This is a full-time, permanent position, and an exciting opportunity to further your career and gain further insights into how we support our community in a local government capacity.
-If you are interested in learning more about what the role involves check out the position description, if you have any questions or would like to discuss this opportunity further, please contact Pei Shan Gan 021 134 7573 or email PeiSG@horowhenua.govt.nz
+This is a full-time, permanent position, and an exciting opportunity to further your career and have a clear succession path ahead.
+If you're interested in learning more about what the role involves check out the position description.
+If you have any questions or would like to discuss this opportunity further, please contact Pei Shan Gan on 06 366 0999.

-Recruitment for this role closes on Friday 28 March 2025 at which time all applications will be reviewed and we will contact you to advise you of your application progress.
+Recruitment for this role closes on Monday 28 April 2025 at which time all applications will be reviewed and we'll contact you to advise you of your application progress.

 With many hands the threads which weave our neighbourhoods and communities together will be strengthened from the Tararua Ranges to the sea.